-You will have received a tax certificate from your educational institution (see types of institutions page) indicating the number of months you were enrolled full-time (Box C) or part-time (Box B).
+You will have received a tax certificate from your educational institution indicating the number of months you were enrolled full-time (Box C) or part-time (Box B).

 Full-time – Box C

-Multiply $400 times the number of months indicated in Box C.
+For tax years prior to 2017, multiply $400 by the number of months indicated in Box C.

-You can also claim the full-time amount if one of following applies to you:
+You can also claim the full-time amount if one of the following applies to you:

 - you were enrolled part-time and you can claim the disability amount; or